- Special Events

 This section contains biographies of FOTOfusion presenters that will be present this year.

-Atlanta-based Robin Rayne is an internationally-published magazine photojournalist, specializing in disability rights, social justice, and gender diversity.
-In a career spanning 35-years, his work has appeared in Newsweek, Time, Business Week, Forbes, New York Times, Wall Street Journal, NBC News, Paris Match, and Der Spiegel, among dozens more.
+Robin Rayne is an internationally-published magazine photojournalist, specializing in disability rights, social justice, and gender diversity.
+His work has appeared in Newsweek, Time, Business Week, Forbes, New York Times, Wall Street Journal, NBC News, Le Point, and Der Spiegel, among dozens more.
 Robin’s work is syndicated globally by ZUMA Press photo agency.
 He also produces documentary films for disability-focused non-profit organizations and educational institutes, and frequently speaks at photojournalism seminars on the importance of personal projects.

 George Shaub has taught workshops on both analog and digital photography for the last thirty years for the Palm Beach Photographic Centre, at the West Palm Beach and other locales.
 He has also taught at many other workshops and lectured at universities in the US and abroad.
 He served as an Adjunct Professor at the New School/Parsons School of Design in New York City for twenty years and has led photo excursions throughout the US and Caribbean.
 Author of over 20 books on photography, he worked as an editor on Popular Photography and editorial director at both PTN Publishing and Shutterbug Magazine.
 He has been published in a wide range of magazines, including The New York Times, Travel & Leisure, Travel Holiday, New Mexico, Popular Mechanics, Lens Magazine, and more, plus was active in the stock photography business, with representation by Superstock.
 He has exhibited work in galleries in New Mexico and Rhode Island, and his recent play, “THREE”, is scheduled to be performed in Taos, New Mexico this autumn.
 He is currently at work on two books of his own photography of street art and candid street portraits.